 It can be a demanding task.

-Below, we offer a five-part checklist that can be used to to pressure-test new joint venture deal concepts and to negotiate and structure JV legal agreements.
+On the following pages, we offer a five-part checklist that can be used to pressuretest new joint venture deal concepts and to negotiate and structure JV legal agreements.
 We also offer some advice on how to ensure that the JV negotiation process leads to either a “quick no” or a “good yes.”

 FIVE CORE ELEMENTS OF SUCCESS

-Over the years, we have advised on more than 600 joint venture transactions and conducted dozens of research studies on what makes for succesful deals.
-At the most fundamental level, we’ve found that joint venture dealmaking success hinges on five critical elements (Exhibit 1) – each of which introduces questions that need to be addressed in the design, structuring, and negotiations of a new joint venture.
+Over the years, we have advised on more than 600 joint venture transactions and conducted dozens of research studies on what makes for successful deals.
+At the most fundamental level, we’ve found that joint venture dealmaking success hinges on five critical elements (Exhibit 1), each of which introduces questions that need to be addressed in the design, structuring, and negotiations of a new joint venture.

 1) Deal Rationale: Is a JV really needed, and how will it support strategic and financial objectives?